ovationgreen/scada-readme/git/pr/README.md

 4. Click **Submit new issue**.

-_**Note:**_
+> [!NOTE]
-A developer is supposed to convert the pull request associated with an issue or issues to a draft pull request, fix all of the issues, and close them as fixes.
+> A developer is supposed to convert the pull request associated with an issue or issues to a draft pull request, fix all of the issues, and close them as fixes.
-Only after that, they can mark a pull request as **Ready for review** and re-request review from their reviewers.
+> Only after that, they can mark a pull request as **Ready for review** and re-request review from their reviewers.
 ## Convert a pull request to draft
 In case there are too many comments from reviewers or issues associated with your pull request, you may need to convert it to a draft to make all the necessary fixes.
 For that, on the page of the pull request, under the **Reviewers** section, click **Convert to draft**.